MrJackSpade/adaptive-p-docs/sections/03_related_work.md

 This causes **fat tail accumulation**: removing a 0.6 probability token and redistributing to 1000 remaining tokens gives each an extra 0.0006.
 But those 1000 tail tokens, collectively, now have significant mass.
 The probability of selecting a low-quality token increases substantially.

 This problem can compound when XTC users typically increase the exclusion probability to get "more creative" output.
-But more exclusion means more probability mass dumped into the incoherent tail.
+However, more exclusion means more probability mass is dumped into the incoherent tail, leading to wildly inconsistent results.

 **Practical Issues:**